For Watford, Fabinho breaks his quiet on Alisson’s selection and the Liverpool team.

 In the meanwhile, Jurgen Klopp’s team face the Hornets at 12:30 p.m., and they have a difficult challenge before of them in getting the pair into the starting eleven to face Claudio Ranieri’s side.

 “I believe the match against Watford will be extremely difficult for us, and I doubt we will play.”
-He told reporters, “Neither Alisson nor myself.”
+He told Sky Sports, “Neither Alisson nor myself.”

 “The encounter against Uruguay will take place here (in the UK) on Friday night, and the match versus Watford will take place at half past twelve on Saturday.”